ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

 The alignment of the placeholder in the cell will match the alignment of the number in the column.

 Column best practices:
 - Avoid mixing `undefined` and `null` as values for the same field.
-When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text "No value".
+When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text `"No value"`.
 - Avoid using IEEE 754 special cases of (`-Inf`, `+Inf`, and `NaN`).

 #### Date column